 The most popular relational database manager is installed on million servers.
-This includes Youtube, Flickr, Yahoo!, Facebook (beside Cassandra).
+This includes Youtube, Flickr, Yahoo!, Facebook (beside Hadoop), Twitter.

-MySQL is used for both small databases or very large sites like Twitter.
+MySQL is used for very large sites or small databases.
 The Tumblr site supports 60 billion rows on MySQL which requires 200 dedicated servers and a special tool, Jetpants but you may use it for a single table and tow columns.

 MySQL was created in 1995 by David Axmark, Allan Larsson and Michael Widenius who founded the company MySQL AB to market it.